SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

 * `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
 This should not be changed.
 * `prometheus.io/scrape: "true"` - This ensures our Prometheus plugin will scrape the metrics.
 * `prometheus.io/port: "9273"` - This tells Prometheus what ports to scrape metrics from.
 This should not be changed.
-* telegraf.influxdata.com/inputs
+* `telegraf.influxdata.com/inputs`
-    * In the tags sections [inputs.jolokia2_agent/diskio/disk]
+    * In the tags sections `[inputs.jolokia2_agent/diskio/disk]`
-        * **component**: “messaging” - This value is used by Sumo Logic apps to identify application components.
+        * `component: “messaging”` - This value is used by Sumo Logic apps to identify application components.
-        * **messaging_system**: “kafka” - This value identifies the database system.
+        * `messaging_system: “kafka”` - This value identifies the database system.

 For more information on all other parameters please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more properties that can be configured in the Telegraf agent globally.